kenneth1870/JavaScript30/README.md

 ### Day 29: 16 Jul 2018

  Finished the beautiful countdown break clock challenge today.
 Learned about timestamps, set & clear intervals and `Date.now()`.
 The `Date.now()` method returns the number of milliseconds elapsed since `1 January 1970 00:00:00 UTC`.
 Because `now()` is a static method of Date, we can always use it as `Date.now()` instead of `new Date().now()`.

+### Day 30: 17 Jul 2018
+Finally finished #JavaScript30 Day 30 Whack A Mole 🔨 challenge.
+It was fun learning experience.
+Highly recommend the entire course.

+## Note
+If you like this repo and find it useful, please consider ★ starring it (on top right of the page).
+Thanks!